2003 Hamilton, Ontario, municipal election: Ward Fifteen (Flamborough)

-Public School Board Election
+Public school board election

 The 2003 election for trustees to the Hamilton-Wentworth District School Board was marked by numerous acclamations, despite the board being put under provincial supervision from August 2002 to October 2003 for failing to pass a balanced budget.
 A provincial report critiqued trustees and the supervisor placed in charge of the board accused trustees of being "parent advocates, rather than system leaders".